 How much does sunroof tint cost?

-Unlike other types of tinting films that vary in price depending on the size and brand of your car, sunroof tints only depend on the material that is used.
-Whether you have a coupe, a sedan, an SUV or a wagon, the prices at Tinting Chicago are:
+Sunroof tint cost depends on the size of the sunroof (regular or panoramic) and on the material that is used.
+Whether you have a coupe, a sedan, an SUV or a wagon, the prices fore window tint of regular sunroof at Tinting Chicago are:

 - Rayno carbon-ceramic film S9 — $89.99